lavitzwind/weatherappjs/README.md

 # weatherappjs
-App with Vanilla Javascript, HTML, and SCSS.
+App with Vanilla Javascript, HTML, and SCSS